 Opportunities to Advance

-Thomas Jefferson University's Jefferson Medical College is world-renowned for the quality of its medical education, care, and research.
+Thomas Jefferson University's Sidney Kimmel Medical College is world-renowned for the quality of its medical education, care, and research.
 Among the chief reasons for Jefferson's success is a high level of patient-oriented care backed by leading edge technology.

-A leader in sustaining this effort is the Department of Radiology's Jefferson Ultrasound Research and Education Institute.
+A leader in sustaining this effort is the Department of Radiology's Jefferson Ultrasound Radiology and Education Institute.

 Founded in 1992 to consolidate and strengthen existing efforts in diagnostic ultrasound, the Institute is the world's largest, most widely-known proponent of this important diagnostic option.
 The Institute's primary activities include educating both national and international medical and allied health students in ultrasound's fundamentals; training physicians in subspecialties such as echocardiography, abdominal, obstetrical, and vascular ultrasound; and bringing practicing physicians up to date on the latest research concepts and techniques.
 All of these activities require substantial funding, not all of which can be provided by University resources.
 To sustain Jefferson's leadership in these vital roles and to guarantee the Institute's future strengths, gifts of $25,000 to $1 million or more are being sought from corporate, foundation, and private gifts to strengthen the faculty, increase student aid, encourage research, enhance care, and improve Jefferson's physical facilities.